24 Notable alumni of

 -

-Kang Sung-hee is a South Korean politician and labour activist who is the current floor leader of the Progressive Party.
-He is currently a member of the 21st National Assembly representing the Jeonju B constituency.
+Kang Sung-hee is a South Korean politician and labour activist who was the floor leader of the Progressive Party from 2023 to 2024.
+He was a member of the 21st National Assembly representing the Jeonju B constituency.

 -